 - Their test was mishandled or misplaced

 DUI blood samples do sometimes come back within four-to-six weeks, but many tests can take more than six months before they are completed.
+The longer it takes to get your results back, the easier it will be for your drunk driving accident lawyer in Los Angeles, CA, to question the validity of these tests.

 For a free legal consultation, call (310) 928-9347